Pork tenderloin with apples is a perfect autumn meal with tender slices of pork, warm buttery apples, and caramelized onions, all made in one pan.

 Servings: 4

 Pork tenderloin is an easy fast-cooking meat to prepare.
 It can be roasted whole or cut into quick cooking slices.
 It’s usually quite tender if it’s prepared properly.
-Try not to overcook the pork which can make it dry and tough.
+Overcooking pork tenderloin can make it dry and tough.

 - Pork Tenderloin: This lean cut of pork usually runs about one and half pounds.
 Look for an unseasoned pork tenderloin.
 Often they come with a marinade or seasoning already added and that won’t be necessary with this recipe because you’ll be seasoning the pork yourself.